SnigdhaAthaiya/DFAS/README.md

  ## Input to the Tool
  Our DFAS implementations expect the asynchronous system to be specified as an XML file.
 We have developed a custom XML schema for this, closely based on the Promela modelling language used in [Spin model-checker](www.imm.dtu.dk/~albl/promela.html).
 The schema *SPECForward.dtd* is available in the *dat*  folder.
 The XML format allowed us to evaluate our approach on examples from different languages.

  We have manually translated each benchmark into an XML file, which we call a **model**.
 Details about the modelling decisions are present in the thesis.
-The folder *benchmark-sources* contains the original source code of the XML models.
+The file *benchsources.pdf* contains the links to the original source code of the XML models.
 Users can compare the code of Promela models like *bartlett.pml* to the corresponding model *bartlett.xml* to understand the modelling language better.

  Each variable reference in any statement is called a "use".
 For instance, in statement `x = x+1`, there is just one use, of variable x.
 In all our experiments, the objective is to find the uses that are definitely constants.
 This is a common objective in many research papers, as finding constants enables optimizations such as constant folding, and also checking assertions in the code.